 The mining bee is harmless

-These solitary bees are valuable pollinators in the garden, are harmless and do not sting, so my best advice is to just let them go about their business.
-You can brush the mounds of earth away, but they will probably just return the next day!
+These solitary bees are valuable additions to your garden.
+They are harmless and do not sting.
+My advice is to just let them go about their business.